 Gail Perl was President of The Women’s International Zionist Organization USA, WIZO, until 2019 having served for the past 8 years.
 Gail represented WIZO at The Conference of Presidents.
 She is also a founding member of the AIPAC Women’s Division and current co-chair of the AIPAC Women’s Council and sits on the Board of the American Section of the World Jewish Congress.
 Gail is actively managing her family Real Estate concerns.
 Gail graduated with a B.A from Boston University and lives with her husband and three children in Manhattan.

 Emil Pitkin holds a BA in mathematics from Harvard and PhD in statistics from the Wharton School, where he now teaches.
-Emil is the founder/CEO of GovPredict, a fast-growing, Washington, D.C.-based firm that deploys high-tech tools to assist elected officials, corporations, advocacy groups and political organizations in being most effective in the policy and political spheres.
+Emil founded and led GovPredict, a B2B software company in the government relations sphere, until its successful exit to Frontier Growth-backed Phone2Action in 2020.
 He has been recognized as a Maverick PAC Under 40 leader, serves on the board of the Government Relations Association, and won the Anvil Award as Wharton’s top instructor.